 It’s more than likely that the DTI ratio limit isn’t the main culprit holding these borrowers back, Fratantoni explains.

-FHA loans typically require borrowers to put at least 3.5 percent of the loan amount down to qualify, and you may also need a FICO score of at least 580 (though lenders may have different requirements).
+FHA loans typically require borrowers to put at least 3.5% of the loan amount down to qualify, and you may also need a FICO score of at least 580 (though lenders may have different requirements).

-On the other hand, conventional loans require a 620 FICO score for loans backed by Fannie Mae — even though you can now pay as little as 3 percent for a down payment.
+Conventional loans backed by Fannie Mae have higher credit score requirements — you must have a 620 FICO score — though you can now pay as little as 3% for a down payment.

-While Fannie Mae’s move is a good-faith effort to give more homebuyers a shot at homeownership, it’s unlikely to have much of an impact on many first-time homebuyers.
+While Fannie Mae’s move was a good-faith effort to give more people a shot at homeownership, it’s unlikely that first time homebuyers have seen much of an effect.